-The Corscadden family are delighted to have the Outstanding Service Award in the name of Harry Corscadden and, very generously, have funded the Award for 5years. click on image to enlarge
+The Corscadden family are delighted to have the Outstanding Service Award in the name of Harry Corscadden and, very generously, have funded the Award for 5 years. click on Award image to enlarge

 A thoughtful and caring man greatly respected by all fortunate enough to know him and by many who never met him.

 Harry Corscadden was born in Dromad, Co Leitrim on 4th May 1907, and lived in Mohill until 1922, when at the outbreak of the civil war in Ireland, his father, who had been the crown solicitor in Co.
 Leitrim, was forced to leave his home.
 Moving North, the family stayed for a while in Belfast whilst his father sought work, eventually joining a law practice in Ballymoney.
 He later became the Chief Crown Solicitor in Northern Ireland and was awarded a C.B.E.